vankessel/vankessel.github.io/blog/_posts/2019-06-22-disproving-quantum-immortality.md

 When you die the matter that made up your brain doesn't disappear.
 Neither does the energy that fired your synapses.
 The only thing that changes is the structure.
 Perhaps death is actually an extremely primitive [form](https://en.wikipedia.org/wiki/Hard_problem_of_consciousness) [of](https://en.wikipedia.org/wiki/Panpsychism) [experience](https://en.wikipedia.org/wiki/Integrated_information_theory).

-Paradoxically this would mean quantum immortality would rely on us being mortal.
+Paradoxically this would mean quantum immortality would rely on mortality.

 I personally hope it is possible to stop experiencing.
-Immortality sounds exhausting.
+Any form of immortality sounds exhausting.